An essay on the economic effects of a falling dollar.

 - AD will be lower or increase at a slower rate.

 Some Latin American and Asian countries such as Thailand have a semi-fixed exchange rate against the dollar.
-Thus if there is a fall in the dollar, they will also see a fall in the value of their currency – helping their exports.
+Thus if there is a fall in the dollar, they will also see a fall in the value of their currency – helping their exports, though it could contribute to inflation.

 It also depends on why the dollar is falling.